Mr Jeff Cosford is the CADMAC Membership Secretary and can be contacted by:

 Training

-CADMAC welcomes new members and we are happy to offer ‘taster’ sessions using club models for those who are
+CADMAC welcomes new members and can offer taster sessions using club models for those interested in taking up the hobby.